mobileboxlab/appium-log-reader/README.md

 # API Documentation

-We use [apiDoc](http://apidocjs.com/) in order to generate documentation for Appium Log Reader’s HTTP API.
+We use [apiDoc](http://apidocjs.com/) in order to generate the [documentation](https://mobileboxlab.github.io/appium-log-reader/) for Appium Log Reader’s HTTP API.

 **apiDoc** creates a documentation from API annotations in your source code.
 Please check the documentation [here](http://apidocjs.com/#params)